Phạm Tuân: Personal life

 Tuân brought several things with him on the Soyuz 37 flight.
-These included pictures of former President Hồ Chí Minh, General Secretary Lê Duân, Hồ Chí Minh’s will, Vietnamese flags.
+These included pictures of former President Hồ Chí Minh and General Secretary Lê Duẩn, as well as Hồ Chí Minh's will and Vietnamese flags.
 He wanted to stamp all of these at the space station and bring it back to Earth.

 Tuân has stated that his personal relationship with his Russian friends has continued to this day.
 Every year, he travels long distances to meet up with his fellow Russian cosmonauts.

 Tuân is married and has two children.
-He is now a retired Lieutenant General, director of the General Department of Defense Industry of the Ministry of Defense, and is a non-elected member of the Vietnam National Assembly.
+He is now a retired Lieutenant General, director of the General Department of Defense Industry of the Ministry of Defence, and is a non-elected member of the National Assembly of Vietnam.